 more about S.O.S.
 Children’s Village in Surrey and to get involved, visit them online here.

 Taking a look at our team of engineers, you could easily mistake this bright crew for a group of students.
 But proving the adage that age has no bearing on one’s success, Raven Supply’s tight team of talented engineers may be young, but offer the right combination of experience and knowledge to stand out as industry leaders.

-Bennett Lee is another example of rising talent that has become an invaluable part of our team.
-Bennett Lee came to our company as a coop student in 2007, and then joined our team full time in 2008 after graduating from UBC’s Bachelor of Commerce program.
+Bennett Lee is an example of rising talent that has become an invaluable part of our team.
+Bennett Lee came to our company as a coop student in 2007 and then joined our team full time in 2008 after graduating from UBC’s Bachelor of Commerce program.
 Initially working with our clients as a Venting Estimator, Bennett quickly graduated to VP of Venting Sales.
-Now days, Bennett is the one training our incoming co-op students as well as our entire team on the latest and greatest in venting products.
+Nowadays, Bennett is the one training our incoming co-op students as well as our entire team on the latest and greatest in venting products.

 Truly, Raven Supply wouldn’t be the company it is today without these bright and ambitious individuals.
 A big THANKS to our Engineering Team- we couldn’t do it without you!

 The team at Raven Supply is big on new technology, so when it came time for Bennett Lee to get a new car, it was no surprise that he decided to make the leap and test out the potential of electric vehicles.

 Bennett has been driving his 2005 Honda Civic to our Surrey office from his home in South Vancouver since he joined the team in 2008.
 However, lately, his trusty vehicle has been showing signs that it’s ready to retire to the great compactor in the sky as it trudged along with one working electric door lock and a whopping 300,000 km of driving distance under its hood.